Cian-H/invenio-config-iform/docs/configuration.rst

 ..
     Copyright (C) 2020 Mojib Wali.

-    invenio-config-tugraz is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.
+    invenio-config-iform is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.